What is Vulnerability Management?

 - Remediation and mitigation: Some vulnerabilities can be completely remediated with a software patch or configuration change.
 Others cannot be completely fixed directly, and must instead be mitigated using external tools, for example by adding a firewall rule to block access to a vulnerable application.

 - Reporting and ownership: Document each vulnerability and the measures taken to address it.
-Ownership is important here: Responsibility for each vulnerability should be specifically assigned to ensure that nothing falls through the gaps.
+Ownership is important here as responsibility for each vulnerability should be specifically assigned to ensure that nothing falls through the gaps.

 - Monitoring and re-assessment: New vulnerabilities are discovered regularly, so you must perform ongoing monitoring of your IT assets and regularly re-assess vulnerabilities, and check that mitigation measures are still in place.